NixOS/nix.dev/source/tutorials/module-system/module-system.md

 Now the module is a function which takes *at least* one argument, called `lib`, and may accept other arguments (expressed by the ellipsis `...`).

-On NixOS, `lib` argument is passed automatically.
 This will make Nixpkgs library functions available within the function body.
+The `lib` argument is passed automatically by the module system.

 :::{note}
 The ellipsis `...` is necessary because arbitrary arguments can be passed to modules.